-This is a publishing platform run by me, book-printing poet and teacher Kristin Richardson Jordan, to assist literary activists generally, and Black and Latino activists in particular in publishing and promoting books for and about making a better world.
+Pens Up Press is a publishing platform run book-printing poet and teaching artist Kristin Richardson Jordan, to assist literary activists generally, and Black and Latino activists in particular to publish and promote books for and about making a better world.
 For those who choose to publish using this platform this is our mission:

-We believe in the power of words and the value of reading as we seek to end miseducations of history and to educate ourselves and others about the publishing world.
+We believe in the power of words and the value of reading as we seek to end miseducation, to explore history, and to educate ourselves and others about the publishing world.
 Knowledge is power.
 Reading is essential.
-We are on a mission to promote revolutionary thought, Black consciousness, creative expression, and authentic human connections.
+We are on a mission to promote revolutionary thought, radical humanitarianism, creative expression, and authentic human connections.
 We support each other by reading and promoting each other’s work.

-We believe in self-determination and equality and are working to make a difference in the world of book writing, promoting authors and perspectives that aren’t often heard.
+We believe in self-determination and equality and are working to make a difference in the world of book writing by promoting authors and perspectives that aren’t often heard.
 We want to amplify people who’s thoughts and views are often minimized and build across different areas of struggle.

-We are literary activists of all shades, people of African descent, and people of color seeking to change power structures in the way we publish, share revenue, and share information.
-We are dedicated to the liberation of Black people specifically and all oppressed people generally as our books explore ideas about power, history, gender, sexuality, culture, identity, LGBTQ oppression and liberation, resources, finances, capitalism, general politics of oppression, liberation/freedom, and self-esteem.
+We are literary activists of all shades, people of African descent, womyn, humanitarians, and people of color seeking to change power structures in the way we publish, share revenue, and share information.
+We are dedicated to the liberation of Black people specifically and all oppressed people generally as our books explore ideas about power, history, gender, sexuality, culture, identity, LGBTQ oppression and liberation, resources, finances, capitalism, general politics of oppression, liberation/freedom, radical love, spirituality, and self-esteem.

 subscribe now for updates from Pens Up Press

 Kristin Richardson Jordan (Pens Up Press Founder)